CruuzAzul/appwrite-workshop/docs/en/workshop/storage/download-files.md

 ### Step 1️⃣: Modify the Preview Retrieval Function

-In the `src/api/modules/storage.ts` file, modify the `getFilesForPreviews` function to accept additional parameters that will allow you to apply transformations to the retrieved images.
+In the `src/workshop/api/modules/storage/puzzle.ts` file, modify the `getPuzzlePiecesForPreviews` function to accept additional parameters that will allow you to apply transformations to the retrieved images.

 <Solution>